|V-model is the basis of structured testing|

 – Component & Component integration testing

-These are the tests development performs to make sure that all the issues of the technical and functional analysis is implemented properly.
+These are the test’s development performs to make sure that all the issues of the technical and functional analysis are implemented properly.

 – Component testing (unit testing)

 Every time a developer finishes a part of the application he should test this to see if it works properly.

 Once a set of application parts is finished, a member of the Development team should test to verify whether the different parts do what they have to do.

 Once these tests pass successfully, system testing can start.

 At this testing level, we are going to check whether the features to test, estimated from the analysis documents, are realized properly.